Doctor of Architecture

 Graduate admissions procedures for the Doctor of Architecture (DArch) degree program is handled by the UHM Graduate Division.

 All applicants to the professional Doctor of Architecture (DArch) program must hold a baccalaureate degree or higher in order to be considered for acceptance.
-Based on their degree, the students will enter one of two programs.DArch Program Admissions University of Hawai‘i at Mānoa Catalog
+Based on their degree, the students will enter one of two tracks.DArch Program Admissions University of Hawai‘i at Mānoa Catalog

 National Architectural Accreditating Board (NAAB) Accreditation